 The Step up

 Nurture My Body Baby Shampoo and Wash

-If you are want only very best baby shampoo out there, you may want to splurge on Nurture My Body Baby Shampoo and Wash, which is available in the $25.00 range.
-It also has the best safety ratings that a baby shampoo can get from both the EWG (a zero) and GoodGuide (a 7.6 overall rating, but it gets a 10, the best score, for health).
+If you are want only very best baby shampoo out there, you may want to splurge on Nurture My Body Baby Shampoo and Wash, which is available in the higher price range.
+It also has the best safety rating that a baby shampoo can get from both the EWG (a zero) and GoodGuide (a 7.6 overall rating, but it gets a perfect 10 score for health).
 Nurture My Body’s ingredients are 100% organic and are both gluten and nut-free for those with allergy concerns.
 It’s tear-free, lathers well, and leaves hair feeling clean.
 However, it did not do well on our stain test.
 It took 2-3 washes and scrubbing to get the permanent marker stain off of skin.
 It’s great for the everyday messes, but if you’re needing a heavy duty wash, this isn’t your pick.

 California Baby Super Sensitive Shampoo and Body Wash

-- Aveeno Baby Wash and Shampoo – This is ranked only slightly lower than our picks, with an EWG score of 2, and can be found in stores very easily and affordably.
-However, its use of fragrances made it a non contender.
+- Aveeno Baby Wash and Shampoo – This is ranked very highly, and has a relatively good EWG score of 2.
+It is inexpensive and can be found in stores very easily.
+However, its use of fragrances made it a non-contender for our full endorsement.

-- Cetaphil Restaderm – This made our testing criteria because of its good safety ratings, and amazing Amazon reviews.
-It’s clearly a winner to many, however, it had a pasty scent that we couldn’t live with.
+- Cetaphil Restaderm – This made our testing criteria because of its good safety ratings and amazing Amazon reviews.
+It’s clearly a winner to many, however, it had a non-pleasant scent that we couldn’t live with.
 And, it mentions on the label that it’s safe for babies “as young as 3 months,” which doesn’t fit our criteria to include newborns.

 - Johnson’s Baby Shampoo – This is the quintessential “no more tears” baby shampoo, but didn’t rank well enough on the guides to be considered for testing at this time.